camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 ## Suspend a Batch

-To pause the execution of a batch and all corresponding jobs a batch can be suspended using the management service.
+To pause the execution of a batch and all corresponding jobs, a batch can be suspended using the management service.

 ```java